-- That leaves you with you with Tue-Wed-Thu, so not much window of opportunity and then you are fighting for attention for 100's of other companies trying to sell their product or service!
+- That leaves you with Tue-Wed-Thu, so not much window of opportunity and then you are fighting for attention for 100's of other companies trying to sell their product or service!

 You have to make it about THEM.

 Newsletters are not always about generating leads.
-Sometimes they serve to keep your name in front of their mind.
-Seeing your name and communications means you become part of their subconscious so recognition and awareness pays off in the long run.
+Sometimes they serve to keep your name in front of their minds.
+Seeing your name and communications means you become part of their subconscious so recognition and awareness pay off in the long run.

 300 is not big enough for you to get much response.
 Even if you double the average response and get 4% it is only 12 responses.
 Will that be enough to justify the costs?
 I don't know as it depends on your product price and margins.
-As a Web Design company we would love 12 leads because the margins and value is high enough to justify it, but if you are selling low value or margin product or service, then it is not near enough.
+As a web design company, we would love 12 leads because the margins and value are high enough to justify it, but if you are selling low value or margin product or service, then it is not near enough.